mtuxpe/Evalution_Boards/RAK4600/arduino/RAK4600_LoRaWAN_Demo/README.md

 This example shows how to setup RAK4600 LPWAN Evaluation Board as a LoRaWan® sensor node.
 It sends a valid LoRaWAN packet with payload "Hello_%d", using frequency and encryption settings matching those of the The Things Network.
-The parameter %d is the packet counter.
-If you want to use LoRaWan® communication protocol you need to define a region.
+The parameter %d is the packet counter.If you want to use LoRaWan® communication protocol you need to define a region.
 The defined region tells the library which frequency and which channels should be used.
-Valid regions are:
+Valid regions for MCCI LoRaWan LMIC library:

-- REGION_AS923 -> Asia 923 MHz
-- REGION_AU915 -> Australia 915 MHz
-- REGION_EU868 -> Europe 868 MHz
-- REGION_IN865 -> India 865 MHz
-- REGION_KR920 -> Korea 920 MHz
-- REGION_US915 -> US 915 MHz
+eu_868: EU
+us_915: US
+au_921: Australia
+as_923: Asia
+in_866: India

 To use this sketch, first register your application and device with the things network, to set or generate an AppEUI, DevEUI and AppKey.
 Multiple devices can use the same AppEUI, but each device has its own DevEUI and AppKey.